bbauska/JS-Programs/README.md

 const combined = [...arrayl, ...array2]; // [1, 2, 3, 4, 5, 6]
 </pre>

-In objects, the spread operator is used to create shallow copies:
+<p>In objects, the spread operator is used to create shallow copies:</p>

 <pre>
 // Copy an object using spread